MikeDigitize/Getting_Started_With_TDD/README.md

 So we're perfectly entitled to start prototyping it in code.
 Often developers find this way easier than starting cold, with a test.
 Think of it as sending out a scouting party to gather some recon about what's in store ahead.
-When we get the intel back we'll be in a better place to start writing tests.
+When we get the intel back we'll be better equipped to start writing the right tests.

 ## Prototyping